FINANCIAL AID POLICIES HANDBOOK

-The following are the costs of attendance that we use to calculate final financial aid awards for students attending Colorado College during the academic year 2016-17.
+The following are the costs of attendance that we use to calculate final financial aid awards for students attending Colorado College during the academic year 2019-20.
 The college requires all students to be enrolled full-time.

-|Fixed Direct Charges||Academic Year 2016-17|
+|Fixed Direct Charges||Academic Year 2019-20|

-|Books and Supplies Allowance||$1,248|
+|Books and Supplies Allowance||$1,240|

-- For students living at home in the Colorado Springs area, we use a living expense allowance of approximately $4,600 in place of the regular cost of attendance amounts for room and board, personal expenses, and transportation.
+- For students living at home in the Colorado Springs area, we use a living expense allowance of approximately $7,350 in place of the regular cost of attendance amounts for room and board, personal expenses, and transportation.
 Students may receive an adjustment for book costs that exceed the book allowance based on sufficient documentation to the financial aid office.

 Colorado College requires that all students either participate in the college’s health insurance plan or have comparable medical insurance.
 It is our expectation that students who are already covered by their family’s insurance will continue to be covered by it.
 The entire insurance cost for the academic year will be billed to the first semester charges for students who wish to subscribe to the college’s health insurance plan instead.

-- We generally limit the computer cost adjustment to a one-time allowance of up to $2,500.
+- We generally limit the computer cost adjustment to an allowance of up to $2,500.
 The allowance is not granted in the student’s final semester.
 We increase the cost of attendance up to $2,500 with appropriate documentation that the student or family has expended or will expend funds for purchase or rental of the computer equipment.